 Think of every single item that needs to make its way to your wedding site.
-Add to that every save the date and invitation that needs postage.
+Add to that every save-the-date and invitation that needs postage.
 The transit costs are not insignificant, and that's especially true for destination weddings.
-Megan Velez of Destination Weddings Travel Group says shipping and handling can be so expensive, you may want to consider DIY décor or bringing stuff with you in a suitcase.
+Megan Velez of Destination Weddings Travel Group says shipping and handling can be so expensive that you may want to consider DIY décor or bringing things with you in a suitcase.

 5. Cake Cutting and Corkage Fees

 Yes, you will probably be charged for having your cake cut if it's provided by someone other than the vendor.
 And you may also have to shell out for serving someone else's alcohol, says Stephanie Aspinwall of Pretty Entertaining.

 6. Service Charges and Sales Tax

 When you're told the meal cost per guest, it usually doesn't include the service charge or sales tax.
 In Aspinwall's Washington, D.C. region, that can add up to 22% service charge + 6% sales tax.
 She recommends always asking about extra fees up front.